sbielmann/uae4arm-rpi/gameshell/Readme.txt

    3.2 Monsters of Terror on A1200
    3.3 Barbarian Plus on A1200
    3.4 TimeGal on CD32
+   3.5 Giana Sisters SE
-   3.5 Extra controls
+   3.6 Extra controls
-   3.6 Default configuration settings
+   3.7 Default configuration settings
 4. Controls
    4.1 Gameshell buttons
    4.2 Remap Gameshell buttons